hloken/Fagfredag-AspNetCore/README.md

 ### Postman testing
 There is a postman collection "postman_collection.json" at the root of the repo that has pre-defined requests for the same scenarios as the integration tests.

+### Suggested solution
+The "ForkusHotel.Api.Solution"-folder contains suggested solutions for the first part of the assignment.
+It is not complete.
+Tests and postman-collection should work as specified with the solution project.

 ## Specification
 What follows is the specification for the API.